 Hot Drinks: Your Best Friends

-Now, I know what you’re thinking: “But coffee makes me jittery!”
-Sure, it does—but that’s part of the fun!
-You can bounce around your house trying to avoid becoming an ice sculpture while still feeling nice and warm inside.
+I know what you’re thinking right now: “But coffee makes me jittery!”
+Yes, it does, but that’s what makes it enjoyable!
+You can move around your house to stay warm and not turn into an ice sculpture.

-And let’s face it; there’s nothing quite as satisfying as holding onto a steaming mug while contemplating life choices made in summer.
+And let’s be honest: there’s nothing better than holding a hot mug while thinking about the choices you made in the summer.

 Building Your Indoor Fortress

-Honestly, who doesn’t love creating an indoor fortress when it’s freezing outside?
-If there were ever an excuse to channel your inner child and build blanket forts again—this is it!
-Grab those old comforters stashed away in the closet and get ready for some serious construction work.
+Really, who doesn’t love building a fort inside when it’s cold outside?
+This is the perfect time to let your inner child out and build blanket forts again.
+Get those old blankets out of the closet and get ready to do some serious building.

 Outdoor Survival Skills 101